waldrain/waldrain.github.io/moniwonig.md

 - OGNW removed north post in wall beside doorway
 - OGNW removed part of floor beam under new doorway space
 - OGNW removed south post in wall beside doorway
+- OGNW removed bottom of middle post in wall to create space for sewage pipe to pass

 ### maikeshed